confucius/KanbanGuides/site/content/guide/index.md

 - **Slack** (19)**:** Slack is leaving unused capacity in the system to cope with demand surges, unplanned work, or the emergence of unseen circumstances.
 In a Kanban for Knowledge Work context, it is a deliberate allocation or policy of spare capacity or time within the Definition of Workflow to absorb variability, handle unexpected disruptions, or enable continuous improvement without compromising the Kanban system’s Throughput.
 Example: Kanban system members might maintain a Slack by limiting their ‘Started but Not Finished Work’ (SNFW) or Work In Progress/Process (WIP) to 80% of capacity, allowing time to address urgent requests or refine processes without delaying planned work.
 Slack is a key concept in Lean.
 - **Value divided by Effort:** Estimated Value (usually an educated guess) divided by Estimated Effort (usually an educated guess).
 Actual Effort and Value tend to be random.
 Kanban system members should tread carefully before considering this approach.
 Optionally, consider Risk.

-### Conventions Used in the Context of Knowledge Work {#conventions-used-in-the-context-of-knowledge-work}
+### Conventions Used in the Context of Knowledge Workd

 - **Buffer** (16)**:** A buffer is a WIP-limited (or ‘Started but Not Finished Work’ limited) area that holds Work temporarily to smooth Flow and prevent overload, and also functions as a WIP controlled queue.
 Not to be confused with Slack.
 Not everyone supports Buffer; more columns can lead to a higher amount of ‘Started but Not Finished Work’ (SNFW) or Work In Progress/Process (WIP).
 - **_Definition of Workflow:_** The explicit shared understanding of Flow among Kanban system members within their context, including but not limited to, _the explicit set of agreements and policies that describe how Work Items are selected, progressed, and ‘finished’ through the workflow’s distinct stages._